Momus (musician): Musical

-Nicholas Currie's musical career began in 1981, with his band The Happy Family, featuring ex-members of Josef K, who made a single and a concept album The Man on Your Street: Songs of the Dictator Hall on hip UK indie label 4AD.
+Currie's musical career began in 1981, with his band The Happy Family, featuring ex-members of Josef K, who made a single and a concept album The Man on Your Street: Songs of the Dictator Hall on hip UK indie label 4AD.

 In 1986 Momus recorded an E.P. of his translations of Jacques Brel songs, "Nicky", and wrote a lengthy article on Brel for the New Statesman.
 On 22 October 2009 he performed at the Barbican alongside fellow Brel enthusiasts Marc Almond and Camille O'Sullivan at a celebration of Brel's career Carousel: The Songs of Jacques Brel.

-His album Don't Stop The Night included the single, "The Hairstyle of the Devil", which peaked at No. 94 in the UK Singles Chart in May 1989, and was also a local hit at San Francisco's KITS Live 105 radio station.
+His album Don't Stop The Night included the single "The Hairstyle of the Devil", which peaked at No. 94 in the UK Singles Chart in May 1989, and was also a local hit at San Francisco's KITS Live 105 radio station.

 Momus' 1980s albums were a great influence on Jarvis Cocker, who wrote to Currie asking him to produce future Pulp albums.
-Those same albums were a huge influence on Brett Anderson, Currie's championing of Suede following his friendship with Anderson and particularly rhythm guitar player Justine Frischmann got them early attention, before she left to form Elastica.
-Momus also features in Bad Vibes the memoir of Luke Haines's whom Currie dubbed 'The Hitler of Britpop'.
+Those same albums were a huge influence on Brett Anderson; Currie's championing of Suede following his friendship with Anderson, and particularly rhythm guitar player Justine Frischmann, got them early attention.
+Momus features in Bad Vibes, the memoir of musician Luke Haines, whom Currie dubbed "The Hitler of Britpop."

 In the early 1990s, Momus struck up a working relationship with a number of J-Pop stars.
-A cult audience for Momus and the indie labels he had released his early records on - particularly el records - led to the formation community of musicians in Shibuya, Tokyo, and the founding of Cru-el records, and the emergence of Shibuya-kei artists such as Cornelius and The Poison Girlfriend - who performed Momus songs.
+A cult audience for Momus and the indie labels he had released his early records on, particularly el records, led to the formation community of musicians in Shibuya, Tokyo, and the founding of Cru-el records, and the emergence of Shibuya-kei artists such as Cornelius and The Poison Girlfriend, the latter named for his second album The Poison Boyfriend, who performed Momus songs.
 Currie began writing specifically for nOrikO (aka the Poison Girlfriend) and Kahimi Karie.
 In 1995 Kahimi Karie's Momus-penned song "Good Morning World" went to number one and was featured in a heavily syndicated advert, giving Currie his first real hit and financial stability for the first time.

 Momus has continued to release music regularly.
 His 2020 album, Vivid, which documented the COVID-19 pandemic and Momus' own suspected case of the virus, earned some coverage in the mainstream media.

 He has been the subject of a number of documentaries including Hannu Puttonen's Man of Letters.